gajinkee/Obsidian-Vault/🌟HackNotes/Hackthebox 📦/machines/Flight (hard).md

 - Looks like local file inclusion is possible
 	- http://school.flight.htb/index.php?view=../../../../../etc/passwd
 	- But a site that says sus activity blocked
 	- Check out the php sourcecode (??!!!!??
 IDK how the guy got the sourcecode...)
+	--->update: Likely used the LFI to get the current dirs code

 	- bunch of stuff is blocked in url like .. filter \\ htaccess and shtml
 	- but // is allowed
-	- This means smb is allowed --> force the server to fetch from a remote source
+	- This means smb is allowed --> force the server to fetch from a remote source (RFI)
 	- //myip/sharename